AuScope/metarecogen/README.md

 ## Testing

-A few basic unit tests via pytest, more to come.
+There are a few basic unit tests in [tests](tests), run via using pytest
 ```
 pytest tests/test.py
 ```
+More to come.